tauseefsiddique1027/powerquery-docs/powerquery-docs/manage-connections.md

 A new prompt then asks you to confirm that you want to disconnect the connection.

 :::image type="content" source="media/manage-connections/confirmation-prompt.png" alt-text="Screenshot of the prompt asking you to confirm the disconnect action.":::

+## Edit capability

+Right next to the name of connection, and before the **Source type** column, there's an icon to edit the connection.

+Here, you can edit the following information about your connection:

+* **Connection name:** This is the name that you can define to uniquely identify your connections.
+Note that you can't duplicate the name of a connection in your environment.
+* **Data gateway:** If your data source requires a data gateway, select the gateway using the dropdown list from this field.
+* **Authentication kind & credentials:** Depending on the connector, you're presented with multiple authentication kind options that are available to establish a connection, as well as fields where you enter your credentials.
+For this example, the Windows authentication kind has been selected and you can see the **Username** and **Password** fields that need to be filled in to establish a connection.

 >[!NOTE]
 >If you want to delete a connection from within a specific product integration, such as Microsoft Power BI or Microsoft Fabric, be sure to check out the documentation for each product on how a centralized connections portal can be used.